opustm/mvp-backend/README.md

 ## This API serves our React Web [App](https://opustm.herokuapp.com/)

 ### Test Users: (password and username are the same, email is &lt;username&gt;@example.com)
+For the time-being, please do not register any more users unless testing email invitation/registration - Management
 - test
 - dvader
 - lukeskywalker